chanyounancy/LanguageClassifer/README.md

 https://www.kaggle.com/datasets/rtatman/the-umass-global-english-on-twitter-dataset.
 The same methodology can be applied to classify Tweets using Twitter's developer API.
 See project_proposal document for an overview.
-Language_Classifer.html for the jupiter notebook output.
+Language_Classifer.ipynb for the jupiter notebook and output.
 project.mp4 file for a brief presentation for this project.